Product Formulas for Periods of CM Abelian Varieties and the Function Field Analog: Introduction

 \section{Introduction}

-The purpose of this survey is to give a brief introduction to abelian varieties with complex multiplication over number fields, some of their cohomology theories with comparison isomorphisms, and to explain Colmez's conjectures~\cite{ColmezPeriods} on a product formula for the periods and on the Faltings height of these abelian varieties.
+One purpose of this survey is to give a brief introduction to abelian varieties with complex multiplication over number fields, some of their cohomology theories with comparison isomorphisms, and to explain Colmez's conjectures~\cite{ColmezPeriods} on a product formula for the periods and on the Faltings height of these abelian varieties.
 The second purpose is to explain the function field analog of this theory.
 There abelian varieties are replaced by Drinfeld modules \cite{Drinfeld,Goss} and their higher dimensional generalizations, so-called $A$-motives.
 So we give a brief introduction to Drinfeld modules and $A$-motives with complex multiplication, some of their cohomology theories with comparison isomorphisms, and explain the conjecture~\cite{HartlSingh} of the authors on periods of these $A$-motives.
+We point out that recently other surveys on Colmez's conjectures were written by Gross~\cite{GrossSurvey}, by Yuan~\cite{YuanSurvey}, and by Gao, van K{\"a}nel and Mocz \cite{Zhang20} based on a lecture of Shou-Wu Zhang.
+However, these do not discuss the function field analog that we are discussing in Part~\ref{Amot}.
+In \cite{GrossSurvey} it is explained how Colmez's conjectures generalize the Chowla-Selberg formula.
+And in \cite{YuanSurvey} the consequences of the recently proved averaged Colmez Conjecture for the Andr\'e-Oort Conjecture are explained.
+In \cite{Zhang20} in addition to these aspects, the proof of Yuan and Shou-Wu Zhang \cite{YuanZhang15} of the averaged Colmez conjecture, and the work of Yun and Wei Zhang \cite{YunZhang,YunZhang2} on the Gross-Zagier formula for intersection numbers in the Chow group of moduli spaces of $\PGL_2$-shtukas is discussed.